 \myparagraph{Results and discussion.} The results are shown in Fig.~\ref{fig:random_gen}.
 First, we can see that our methods consistently outperform HuMoR w.r.t. the body-ground contact.
 In particular, the motion generated by the policy network outperforms all others.
 This shows the contact reward for the policy training is effective.
-We can also observe that the end-to-end training is not favourable in this case.
+We can also observe that the end-to-end training is not favorable in this case.
 Second, user study results show that our methods produce perceptually more realistic motions than HuMoR.
-By comparing `ours-ro-policy' and `ours-ro-2f', the perceptual score increase by a large margin, which can indicate the functionality of the policy.
-A real human behavior has goals, and hence a goal-driven motion is more natural than a random motion.
+By comparing `ours-ro-policy' and `ours-ro-2f', the perceptual score increases by a large margin, indicating the policy's effectiveness.
+Since goal-driven behavior is common in our daily lives, our generated motions with goals are more perceptually realistic than long-term random motions.

-We provide video visualizations in supp.mat.
-We can see that the HuMoR can produce observable body jitters and other high-frequency non-plausible movements, whereas our methods produce smoother motions with more plausible body-ground contact.
-However, we observe some bodies moving stiffly in our results, in particular in the 1-frame-based models.
+According to the visualizations, we can see that the HuMoR can produce observable body jitters and other high-frequency non-plausible movements.
+In contrast, our methods produce smoother motions with more plausible body-ground contact.
+However, we observe some bodies moving stiffly in our results, particularly in the 1-frame-based models.
 Since these methods generate motions only based on a single frame, the continuity of higher-order dynamics is not guaranteed.
 The 2-frame-based models can alleviate this issue, especially when the body motion is slow and low-frequent.